opencardev/crankshaft/README.md

 This is the source code repository, just in case you want to build the system yourself.
 To get the binary without dealing with all this stuff, please head to [GetCrankshaft.com](http://getcrankshaft.com).
 There you can find guides and videos too.

-Report a bug?
+Want to report a problem?
 --

 To file a bug or an enhancement idea, please file an issue on this repository.

+To help us help you, before reporting problems to this repository, I would appreciate if you could compile OpenAuto with X11 and run it the official way per [OpenAuto's instructions](https://github.com/f1xpl/openauto).
+To make the distribution easier and lightweight, I have opted to run OpenAuto under EGL instead of relying on X11.
+When you only observe the problem with Crankshaft and not with OpenAuto, should you file a bug request here.

 For bugs or ideas related to OpenAuto or aasdk, please go to f1xpl's corresponding repository to file a bug report.
+If you file a bug request there, please make sure that you follow the instructions to compile it with X11 and not with EGL.

 How to build a Crankshaft image
 --